-In events leading to the crisis standards of care being declared, hospitals should notify community members about the level of resource availability (i.e., what resources are limited), hospital emergency level, and triage process in plain language, using multiple different communication methods including, but not limited to, email, radio, television, text, calls, websites and social media platforms (e.g., Twitter, Facebook, Instagram, and TikTok).
 Whatever communication method is used, accessibility in the form of captioning, transcription, American Sign Language (ASL), large print, and Braille must be included.
 The hospital's public information officer (PIO) (or equivalent) should ensure that communication strategies are tailored to meet the needs of individuals with limited English proficiency and individuals with disabilities, and that messages use plain, linguistically and culturally appropriate language.
 In addition, PIOs (or equivalent) should ensure that patients are notified of this information when they arrive at the hospital.
-Hospitals also should consider developing guidance for when and how patients should seek care while CSC is activated.
-Hospitals should collaborate with community partners such as nonprofits, community advocates and local government officials to develop and distribute this information.
+For example questions PIO's should be prepared to answer, see Appendix x and x).